Clip joint

-A clip joint or fleshpot is an establishment, usually a strip club or night club (often claiming to offer adult entertainment or bottle service) in which customers are tricked into paying far above market prices for low-grade goods or services—or sometimes, nothing—in return.
+A clip joint is an establishment, usually a strip club or night club (often claiming to offer adult entertainment or bottle service), in which customers are tricked into paying far above market prices for low-grade goods or services—or sometimes, nothing—in return.
 Typically, clip joints suggest the possibility of sex, charge inflated prices for watered-down alcoholic drinks, and then throw out customers when they become unwilling or unable to spend more money.
 The products and services offered may be illegal, allowing the establishment to maintain the scam with little fear of punishment from law enforcement, since its victims cannot report the venue without admitting that they broke the law.
-Even in when victims have broken no laws, they may be too embarrassed to seek legal recourse.
+Even when victims have broken no laws, they may be too embarrassed to seek legal recourse.

 In the United States, clip joints were widespread during the national Prohibition of alcohol from 1920 to 1933, and the practice later became outlawed.
 For instance, the New York State Liquor Authority imposes penalties against any licensed premises permitting such conduct.
 Clip joints still operate openly in some areas of the world, such as Shanghai, Las Vegas, Soho and Kabukichō, where they prey on visiting tourists.